llm-case-studies/whowhe2wha/Docs/CURRENT_STATE.md

 The application is fully functional and provides a robust framework for managing and querying personal and professional life events.

 1.  **Context Capture:** Users can add detailed events, which are automatically organized into user-defined projects.
-This forms the foundation of the user's personal context graph.
+Events are linked to distinct **Location** entities, forming a rich, interconnected context graph.

 2.  **Context Visualization:** The application offers two distinct ways to visualize context: the "Project Stream" for a detailed, project-oriented view, and the "Timeline" for a high-level, chronological overview.